akeeb2002/CodePath-IOS/README.md

 ## Hello World

 ### App Description
-An IOS App that displays some text and prints out "hello" everytime one pressed on the button.
+An IOS App that displays some text and changes its color with a push of a button.
+It also prints out "hello" to the console everytime the button is clicked.

 ### App Walk-though
 ![Pre](https://user-images.githubusercontent.com/90944924/143724871-444dd0a4-2f61-4887-a771-b068899ff200.gif)